How to Get Patients to Say Yes

 Careful!
 There’s a name for using one’s strength, position, social authority, procedures or words to compel others to do what you want them to do.
 In a practice setting, it’s not doctoring.
 It’s manipulation.

-Especially if you practice in a small community, implementing any one of a myriad of heavy-handed techniques designed to get patients to, at least temporarily, say yes, can eventually use up your goodwill.
+If you practice in a small community, implementing any one of a myriad heavy-handed techniques designed to get patients to, at least temporarily, say yes, can eventually use up your goodwill.
 As you attempt to circumvent a patient’s ignorance, low self-esteem or misplaced values, you can gain an unhelpful reputation.

 “He makes you sign up for a year’s worth of adjustments.”

 “She made me bring in my entire family.”

 “I went there once.
 I wouldn’t recommend them.”